DavNotDab/Cube/README.md

 finally cube_controller is a file containing a controller class between the interface and the rest of the code.

-This is one of my first projects using python, after ~7 months using it, so some errors and inefficiencies are expected, any advice is welcomed in the comments!
+This is one of my first formal projects using python, after ~7 months using it, so some errors and inefficiencies are expected, any advice is welcomed in the comments!

 Thank you for reading this.